timtimkaaa/MyObsidianRepoo/Mind/On being the most evolved and smart person.md

 From there I came back to a seemingly old idea I realized myself and noticed in many different places: improvement without a reason and no matter the cost.
 The thing that led the Industrial revolution and the expansions of the Roman Empire. -> [[Ruthless Improvement]]

-But more importantly I had
+But more importantly I had this idea about myself.
+If I become the best or invent a new genre of music that no one's ever heard, I'm going to be so happy.
+What I have come to realize is 'I don't need it'.

+### Art is a re